zaffnet/nteract/README.md

 > I upgraded my developer installation and things are broken!

-- Try `yarn run reinstall`
+- Try `npm run reinstall`

 > I want to debug redux actions and state changes.

--  Enable [redux-logger](https://github.com/evgenyrodionov/redux-logger) by spawning the application with `yarn run spawn:debug`.
+-  Enable [redux-logger](https://github.com/evgenyrodionov/redux-logger) by spawning the application with `npm run spawn:debug`.

 > I keep getting 'Do you want the application "nteract Helper.app" to accept incoming network connections?' while developing or using a custom build of nteract on macOS.